TMu42/web-build/README.md

    preceeding a command is ignored and context indentation must be generated by the command or otherwise specified.

    `:;This line is just a comment, nothing will be echoed to the output.`

-        `    :command;This line will be replaced by the output of "command".`
+   `    :COMMAND;This line will be replaced by the output of "COMMAND".`

    Note, the template file writer/user is expected to ensure that all commands are valid.

-3. Any line whose first (non-whitespace) character is not the `:` character will be echoed to the output after escapes have been processes.
+4. Any line whose first (non-whitespace) character is not the `:` character will be echoed to the output after escapes have been processes.

 ### Template Command Syntax